-This book has been sitting on my shelf for quite a while, and it was actually recommended to me by Amos Bracewell in 2012.
-You may recall that Amos was a guest on the podcast earlier this year, and he actually left another book by Joseph Murphy with me entitled Believe in Yourself (affiliate link – Canada or US) when he was visiting me in 2011/2012.
+This book had been sitting on my shelf for quite a while before I picked it up.
+It was originally recommended to me by my friend, Amos Bracewell in 2012.
+You may recall that Amos was a guest on DAWCast: Music Entrepreneurship, my previous podcast, and when he came and stayed at my home in 2011/2012, he left another book by Joseph Murphy with me entitled Believe in Yourself (affiliate link).

-Since I was on a book buying spree, and I was really excited about delving into some new material at the time, The Power of Your Subconscious Mind was one among many books I would end up ordering.
+Since I was on a book buying spree, and I was excited about delving into some new material at the time, The Power of Your Subconscious Mind was one among many books I ended up ordering.

 Fast-forward to here in 2015, I’ve finally gotten around to reading it.
 Of course, it helps that I’ve been in the habit of reading one book per week for several months now.

 Anyway, I’d like to share with you a few things I learned from this book.

 1. You Receive Answers To Prayer Because Of Mental Acceptance About What You Pray

 Murphy proposes that your religious affiliation is not what makes prayer effective.
 Rather, it is based on your ability and willingness to accept what you pray.